The New Disruptors

 Hello!
 I'm Glenn Fleishman.
 I produce, host, and wash the bottles at the podcast.
 The New Disruptors came about because of dozens of interviews I'd conducted with people who had created their own careers and companies without requiring a distributor or gatekeeper.

+I'm a veteran technology journalist, who has contributed across the years to the New York Times, Wired, the Economist, the Atlantic, Six Colors, Macworld, American History, Increment, and many others.
+I’ve been producing podcasts since 2006, and am part of the geeky fun podcast network, The Incomparable.
 In 2012, I won two episodes of Jeopardy!, a lifelong ambition finally realized.
-I live in Seattle with my wife and two children and a house that is not overly stuffed with technology, despite the presence of two iPads, three iPod touches, two iPhones, and four computers.
+I live in Seattle with my wife and two children and a house that is not overly stuffed with technology.